 Instructions

 - Wash the shrimp and lay out on paper towel and pat dry.
 Season with the Creole Seasoning.
-Set aside.
+Set aside.2 Pounds Large Shrimp, 2 Tablespoons Creole Seasoning

-- Add the butter to a Dutch Oven (or other heavy bottomed pan) and melt over medium heat.
+- Add the oil to a Dutch Oven (or other heavy bottomed pan) and heat over medium heat.
+Add the flour and cook, stirring continuously until a peanut butter color has formed.½ Cup All Purpose Flour

-- Add the diced onions, bell pepper and celery and sweat down for about 30 minutes.
+- Add the diced onions, bell pepper and celery and sweat down for about 30 minutes.2 Each Yellow Onions, 1 Each Green Bell Pepper, 3 Ribs Celery

 - Serve with white rice and sprinkle chopped green onions over the top.